plone/documentation/docs/conceptual-guides/components.md

 # Component architecture

-The {term}`Zope Component Architecture` (ZCA) is a Python framework for supporting component-based design and programming, utilizing the design patterns interface, adapter, abstract factory, and publish-subscribe.
+The {term}`Zope Component Architecture` (ZCA) is a Python framework for supporting component-based design and programming.
+It utilizes the design patterns interface, adapter, abstract factory, and publish-subscribe.

 Plone logic is wired together by Zope Component Architecture.
 It provides the "enterprise business logic" engine for Plone.